 No pre-requisites are required.
-Graduating high school seniors and any university students are encouraged to attend.
+Graduating high school seniors and all university students are encouraged to attend.
 Guest students are welcome

 Fees and Tuition

-Tuition: Tuition for three U of M credits and course fees must be paid directly to the University of Michigan and will be billed on or before June 30th, 2014.
+Tuition: Tuition for three U-M credits and course fees must be paid directly to the University of Michigan and will be billed on or before June 30th, 2015.
 Guest students are charged upper division rates.
-Up to date tuition rates can be found at the U of M Registrar website.
-Please direct any questions to firstname.lastname@example.org or call 734.615.8600
+Up to date tuition rates can be found at the U-M Registrar website.
+Please direct any questions to email@example.com or call 734.615.8600

 Frequently Asked Questions